sakuranew/BERT-AttributeExtraction/README.md

 None
 ## Dataset

-The data set is constructed according to Baidu Encyclopedia character entries.
+The dataset is constructed according to Baidu Encyclopedia character entries.
 Filter out corpus that does not contain entities and attributes.

 Entities and attributes are  obtained from name entity recognition.